 How does this work?

-when you and your partner bring home more or less the same amount of money-you divide the house keeping bills so that each of you pay -in total- the same amount of money. for example if you pay for electricity -water-and wifi a sum of 400$ a month than your partner should pay the same amount for other bills concerning both of you- such as house bills -groceries etc.
+when you and your partner bring home more or less the same amount of money-you divide the housekeeping bills so that each of you pays -in total- the same amount of money. for example if you pay for electricity -water-and wifi a sum of 400$ a month than your partner should pay the same amount for other bills concerning both of you- such as house bills -groceries, etc.

 all of the latter mentioned expenses are a matter of “to each his own”.

-Some couples are on the same page monetary speaking. that’s great, i truly envy them- but we are not, and this doesn’t make me love and respect my partner any less.
-I wish he was more mindful to money, I wish he were frugal like me, vegan like me and an environmentalist like me.
+Some couples are on the same page monetary speaking. that’s great, I truly envy them- but we are not, and this doesn’t make me love and respect my partner any less.
+I wish he was more mindful of money, I wish he were frugal like me, vegan like me, and an environmentalist like me.

 I am a big believer in personal choice – even when the choices made are not similar to mine.

-what about the 2 other options to consider- If you bring home more money -significantly- than your partner/ he brings more than you?
+what about the 2 other options to consider- If you bring home more money -significantly- then your partner/ he brings more than you?

-I believe the answer is complicated and depends on many variables-such as- is it a short-term situation- such as -you just had a baby and decided to take a long maternity leave , or one of you is between jobs or studying towards a degree or other educational step that will increase his/her earning ability? or maybe this is going to be a permanent difference- you or your partner have a specific skill that allows you/him to earn a significant amount of money.
+I believe the answer is complicated and depends on many variables-such as is it a short-term situation- such as -you just had a baby and decided to take longer maternity leave, or one of you is between jobs or studying towards a degree or other educational step that will increase his/her earning ability? or maybe this is going to be a permanent difference- you or your partner have a specific skill that allows you/him to earn a significant amount of money.

 But what if this difference in salaries is not going to change in the foreseeable future?

-I think that this-again- is a matter of a mutual decision made by the two of you- but please bear in mind that if you are the side that earns less, than you need to find a source of income that at least allows you to have minimal financial independence, and try to adapt a state of mind that doesn’t take your partner’s larger income for granted.
+I think that this again- is a matter of a mutual decision made by the two of you- but please bear in mind that if you are the side that earns less then you need to find a source of income that at least allows you to have minimal financial independence, and try to adopt a state of mind that doesn’t take your partner’s larger income for granted.

-Relying on your partner to supply all your needs might be real treat for the short-term, but hazardous for the long-term.
+Relying on your partner to supply all your needs might be a real threat for the short-term, but hazardous for the long-term.

 this could also be hazardous for your relationship- differences in views about money and consumerism may lead to unnecessary quarrels when one side has the power over money.